TrueBlocks/trueblocks-khedra/book/src/user_man/getting_started.md

 ## Overview

 The `config` package in Khedra manages application configuration through the `config.yaml` file.
 This file allows you to specify key parameters for running Khedra, including logging, blockchain chains, and services.
-This document outlines the configuration file structure, validation rules, and default values.
+Additionally, environment variables can override specific configuration options.
+This document outlines the configuration file structure, validation rules, default values, and environment variable usage.

 ---